Areen-Churi/areen-churi.github.io/docs/hobbies.md

 	- Hanging out with friends

- !!! success
+!!! note "My Achievements"
- 	- Won TechnoFest SRMIST, conducted by faculties
+	- Won TechnoFest 23, conducted by faculty
  	- Participated in AI hackathon
-   	- Got 3rd price in Innofusion '24
+  	- 3rd price in innofusion '24